aakashkolli/greenlight/README.md

 GreenLight is a Web3 crowdfunding app with on-chain escrow and refunds for backers.

-Originally built as a personal portfolio project, this repository is now documented as a public demo application and should not be used for real fundraising or real funds.

 Backers fund projects in ETH.
 Funds stay locked in a smart contract until the goal is reached.
 If a campaign misses its goal, contributors can claim refunds.

 ## Features